Skip to content

 msgvault add-imap --host imap.fastmail.com --username you@fastmail.com

-You will be prompted for your password.
+You will be prompted for your password (or set MSGVAULT_IMAP_PASSWORD / pipe via stdin for scripting).
 The command tests the connection before saving credentials.
 Use an app-specific password if your provider supports them.

 Common IMAP servers: